n3oltd/support/docs/01-engage/02-accounts/04-account-profile/03-sponsorships/index.md

 Also, each sponsorship contains other *options* which can be used via the **down arrow** in the top right corner of the box.
 Those options include:

-- **Create a New Task:** This creates a new task(link) for a sponsorship.
+- **Create a New Task:** Creates a new task for a sponsorship.
-- **Regenerate Profile PDF:** This regenerates the profile of a beneficiary with the updated details if any as a PDF.
+- **Regenerate Profile PDF:** Regenerates the profile of a beneficiary with the updated details if any as a PDF.
-- **Download Profile PDF:** This downloads the whole profile of a beneficiary as a PDF.
+- **Download Profile PDF:** Downloads the whole profile of a beneficiary as a PDF.
-- **View All Reports:** This shows all the reports of a beneficiary.
+- **View All Reports:** Shows all the reports of a beneficiary.
-- **End:** This ends the sponsorship.
+- **End:** Ends the sponsorship.
-- **Move:** This moves the beneficiary to a different or anonymous sponsor account.
+- **Move:** Moves the beneficiary to a different or anonymous sponsor account.
-- **Transfer Sponsorship:** This transfers the sponsorship to a new beneficiary.
+- **Transfer Sponsorship:** Transfers the sponsorship to a new beneficiary.
-- **Turn Reminders off:** This turns off the reminders of all notifications received by the sponsor.
+- **Turn Reminders off:** Turns off the reminders of all notifications received by the sponsor.
-- **Update Fund Dimensions:** This updates fund dimensions for the scheme used.
+- **Update Fund Dimensions:** Updates fund dimensions for the scheme used.
-- **Donate:** This creates more donation(link) for the beneficiary.
+- **Donate:** Adds more donation for the beneficiary.

 ![Down Arrow Options](./down-arrow-options.png)